Here you will find documents relating to the Institute of Tourist Guiding policies and procedures. Click on a link to download the relevant documents.

 What is the General Data Protection Regulation?

-The rights that individuals have about how their personal data is handled and stored are being changed and enhanced.
-You can find out about the GDPR rights on the ICO website https://ico.org.uk/.
-You will have the right to know how the data has been processed and make requests, in certain circumstances.
-These are outlined below.
+The rights of individuals to know how their personal data is handled and stored has been enhanced.
+You can find out about these rights on the Information Commissioner’s Office (ICO) website at https://ico.org.uk/.
+In addition, you have the right make various requests, which are outlined below.

-To request information, we hold about you - subject access requests
+Subject Access Request - To request information, we hold about you

-Under the new law, like now, everyone can make a written request to the Institute for the information it holds about them.
-Please only ask for the information you need, to save time and allow us to be more efficient.
-When the new law comes into force, there will be no fee.
-You will need to provide proof of your identity and address.
-Once we have a valid request we will have a month to provide the information requested which we can extend in some circumstances.
-We will be allowed (as we are now) to remove (redact) information, for example, legal advice or information about other people.
-Your request should be made on our subject access request form and a copy cab be found here.
+Under these regulations everyone can make a written request to the Institute for the information we hold about them for free.
+Please only ask for the information you need, to save time and to allow us to be more efficient.
+We will need proof of your identity and address, before we can process any requests.
+As soon as we receive a valid request, we will provide you with the information you requested within one month as stipulated in the legislation.
+In certain circumstances this time period can be extended.
+Please note that we are allowed to remove (redact) certain information, for example, legal advice or information about other people.
+Your request should be made on our subject access request form, which you can download here

-To comply with the new law, we must provide detailed information on why and how we are processing the data.
+To comply with legislation, we must provide detailed information on why and how we are processing your data.
 Further details can be found on our Privacy Notice here.

 Completed forms should be sent to: